peterpostmann/php-fileuri/README.md

 ~~~

-`file_get_contents` does not normalize Urls, therefore file URIs cannot be used directly.
+`file_get_contents` does not normalize urls, therefore file URIs cannot be used directly.

 ## License